M0REKZ/Brain-Evil-Dark-World/readme.txt

+Check "license.txt" for the license for this software (which is made by +KZ)

 Licenses for third party assets used in the game:

-NOTE: some assets were modified for this game
+NOTE: some assets were modified for this game as the asset license allowed it

 Music/Sounds: